The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/user_guides/muse_db.md

 # MUSE Dashboard
 Project MUSE provides a platform which hosts journals and books from multiple publishers including University of Michigan Press and University College London.
 Some of the MUSE offerings are open access eBooks (<https://about.muse.jhu.edu/muse/open-access-overview/>).
 To see open access book titles on Project MUSE, go to <https://muse.jhu.edu/search?action=oa_browse>

-For the OAeBU pilot, the MUSE data source is a manual data upload for the University of Michigan Press, and usage data is available from January 2020.
+For the pilot project, the MUSE data source is a manual data upload for the University of Michigan Press, and usage data is available from January 2020.

 The sections of this dashboard are:
 * [Filters](#filters)